 A beaver walked into a dollar store… no, this isn’t the start of a bad Canadian joke.

 Believe it or not, this story isn’t even Canadian.
-Earlier this week, a beaver was caught perusing the aisles of a local dollar store in Charlotte Hall, a small community in St. Mary’s County, Maryland.
+A beaver was caught perusing the aisles of a local dollar store in Charlotte Hall, a small community in St. Mary’s County, Maryland.

 According to reports, it was a rather destructive beaver.
 Either that, or it was a bit of a grinch.